shivangini09/Face-Recognition-system/README.md

 ## standarscaler.joblib
 - This is the file where we are storing the mean and standard deviation of the train data

-## report.tex and report.pdf
-- They are the project reports

 ##